 1: Do you make a great first impression?

 The key to engaging your customer for more than ten seconds is great web design.
 According to Kat Kocurek of Kinesis, 94% of customers’ first impressions are design related.
-Research done by universities, such as Stanford shows that customers tend to judge whether or not they like a website based on how it looks.
+Research done by universities, including Stanford, shows that customers tend to judge whether or not they like a website based on how it looks.
 If your website looks appealing, then customers will be more likely to stay on your website.

 2: Do you keep it updated?